 - Improved maintenance of the tank reduces overall production costs: the culture is constantly cleaned and its quality allows cultivation for a longer period (over one year) => reduced cleaning requirements and the number of tank drains.

 - Energy costs are reduced: the power required to start up the cleaner-mixer system is 10 times lower than in a conventional tank.

 - The cleanliness of cultivation conditions is improved: the system removes surface froth, thereby avoiding fermentation and encouraging gaseous exchanges of the growth medium with the air.
 Greater cleanliness of the tank area improves the overall look of the production site (making it more attractive for visitors).

 How it works

 - The unit has four arms spanning the diameter of the tank, mounted on a central pedestal column, allowing it to rotate fully.
 Where the wind is steady (average: 10km/h) without being too violent (near the sea, for example), wind propulsion can be considered.
 In the absence of wind, it is possible to run the system with a high torque gear motor mounted on the central axis.

 - Long-arm surface scraper: this skims the surface of the tanks and pushes the excess supernate (of foam and rubbish) into a recipient which can be easily emptied.

-Small news of artisanal and solidarity spirulina cultivation, Spiruline France, Jean-Paul Jourdan
+Artisanal and solidarity spirulina cultivation news in brief, Spiruline France, Jean-Paul Jourdan